Funds Administered by the OoR

-The OoR can assist departments and centers with startup and retention packages, but never funds the full package.
+The OoR can assist departments and centers with small contributions to startup and retention packages, but never funds the full package.
 Chairs and Center Directors should make requests for these funds as early in the process as possible.
-OoR contribution: 25% of the package, up to $100,000.
-The OoR’s contribution will be disbursed to the department over 2 or 3 years.
+The OoR’s contribution will be disbursed to the department over 4-5 years.
 If you need to request startup or retention funds, contact the Vice Dean for Research (Blossom_damania@med.unc.edu).

-Bridge funding applications are accepted 3 times during the academic year: October, January and May.
-A memo is sent to Chairs and Center Directors to share with their faculty giving specific due dates.
-Generally the memo is sent out about 3 weeks before the due date.
-The current memo can be found here.
-Eligibility criteria:
+Bridge funding applications are typically accepted 3 times during the academic year.
+A memo is sent to Department Chairs to share with their faculty giving specific due dates.
+The due dates for Bridge Funding are October 9, 2023, January 15, 2024, and April 22, 2024.

 - The grant has been reviewed and received a written critique